Hack-maker-4-life/Advanced-RAT/README.md

 - **AV Detection**: The payload might trigger antivirus software.
 You can attempt to obfuscate it using tools like PyArmor.

 ## Contribute
 This is a Python playground.
 Fork it, modify it, and submit pull requests.
-Let’s make it stronger together.
+Let’s make it stronger together. but include me

 ## License
 This project is licensed under the MIT License.
 You can do whatever you like with it—just don’t blame us if things go sideways.

-**ShadowReign: Born in darkness.
-Built for a god.
-Rule eternal.**
+## Updates
+If yall have any ideas to make this better or for me to add let me know and ill try to add it.

+comming soon:AV BYPASS (ALREADY BYPASS MOST OF IT BUT NOT FULLY)

+**ShadowReign: best of the best**